ROCm/ROCmValidationSuite/FEATURES.md

 ## Pulse Stress Test- Pulse module
 The Pulse Stress Test creates power fluctuations by alternating between high-compute (GEMM) and idle phases at a configurable rate.
 Two-level barrier synchronizes all GPUs so they spike current simultaneously, maximizing stress on the PSU.

+**PS: Beta version — not intended for production use.
+Pass/fail criteria are still being tuned.**